-Subsequent to a nine-month planning project, in 2009 the MHCC selected the Chesapeake Regional Information System for our Patients (CRISP), a non-profit organization, to build the statewide HIE following a competitive application process.
-This multi-stakeholder group consists of Johns Hopkins Medicine, MedStar Health, University of Maryland Medical System, Erickson Retirement Communities, and more than two dozen other stakeholder groups.
-In August 2009, the Health Services Cost Review Commission awarded $10 million through its unique all-payor rate setting system as initial funding of the statewide HIE.
+Subsequent to a nine-month planning project, in 2009, MHCC selected the Chesapeake Regional Information System for our Patients (CRISP), a non-profit organization, to build the statewide HIE following a competitive application process.
+This multi-stakeholder group, CRISP, consists of Johns Hopkins Medicine, MedStar Health, University of Maryland Medical System, Erickson Retirement Communities, and more than two dozen other stakeholder groups.
+In August 2009, the Health Services Cost Review Commission awarded $10 million through its unique all-payer rate setting system as initial funding of the statewide HIE.

 On May 19, 2011, House Bill 784, Medical Records – Health Information Exchanges (HB 784) was signed into law.
-This law stipulates that the MHCC will adopt regulations for the privacy and security of protected information exchanged through all HIEs in the state.
+This law stipulates that MHCC will adopt regulations for the privacy and security of protected information exchanged through all HIEs in the state.
 The MHCC assembled an HIE Policy Board (Policy Board), an advisory group, in 2009 to: 1) maximize the benefit of HIE for health care consumers and providers, 2) mitigate potential privacy and security concerns for consumers, 3) promote consumer control over the use of and access to consumer health information, to the extent technically feasible, 4) support current law, 5) minimize overall costs to the health care system, and 6) facilitate public health and appropriate research uses.
-The Policy Board members were selected based upon their expertise, consideration regarding the breadth of stakeholder representation, and a strong consumer background.
+The Policy Board members were selected based upon their expertise, breadth of stakeholder representation, and a strong consumer background.
 The Policy Board advise MHCC staff on the policies regarding the privacy and security of protected health information exchanged through an HIE operating in the State.

 The responsibilities of this Policy Board include, although are not limited to, the development and recommendation of policies for privacy and security of protected information exchanged through an HIE operating in Maryland.
 The MHCC will consider the recommendations of the Policy Board and adopt regulations for HIEs to implement.
 In particular, the Policy Board will establish policies regarding consumer authorization and consent, user authentication, role-based authorization, security requirements, and audit trail requirements.
 The Policy Board will develop policies that ensure a high level of privacy and security protections for HIEs in Maryland.

 HIE Policy Board Members